Large Dogs are Part of Everyday Life

 - Lack of Exposure – Despite the ever-growing popularity of dogs (and the current popularity of the Bully breed), many people do not grow up with dogs, let alone large dogs, and may feel uneasy due to unfamiliarity with canine behaviour.

 - Negative Experiences – A past traumatic encounter can trigger long-lasting anxiety, making it difficult to trust large dogs.
-This could be a dog bite, or a dog barking in aggressive way.
-But please note, this phobia can be developed from an early experience that is PERCIEVED as traumatic to a child, such as a puppy being a bit too boisterous during play.
+This could be a dog bite or a dog barking aggressively.
+But please note, this phobia can be developed from an early experience that is simply PERCEIVED as traumatic to a child, such as a puppy being a bit too boisterous during play.
 The dog might have had no ill will but for the child, it seems threatening and terrifying if the dog jumps up too much or plays too roughly.

 The Importance of Large Dogs in Society

-- Service and Therapy Work – Labradors, Golden Retrievers, and even German Shepards provide vital emotional and physical support.
+- Service and Therapy Work – Labradors, Golden Retrievers, and even German Shepherds provide vital emotional and physical support.
 These dogs have also become guide dogs for the blind and other disabled people.

 - Search and Rescue Operations – German Shepherds, Doberman Pinchers, Rottweilers, and Newfoundlands have saved countless lives in disaster situations.
-St, Bernards, in particular, has been used in Alpine mountain rescue since the 19th Century.
+St Bernards, in particular, have been used in Alpine mountain rescue since the 19th Century.
 One St. Bernard in the 1800′ s saved over 40 lives!

 - Police Dogs: Countless amounts of illegal drugs have been confiscated thanks to the brilliant noses of our large canine friends.